mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 1. understand how social media websites work under the hood
 1. integrate the Python, HTML, CSS, Jinja2, and SQL programming languages

+**Due date:**
+You will schedule a time to demo your project to me.
+1. Graduating students: Before Friday May 9
+1. Non-graduating students: During Finals Week (May 12-16)

 ## Grading rubric

-The assignment is worth 40 points.
+The assignment is worth:
+1. Graduating students: 25 points
+1. Non-graduating students: 40 points

 There are 25 points of required tasks that you must complete.
-There are 75 points worth of optional tasks that you may choose to complete, so it is possible to earn up to 80/40 points on this assignment.
+There are 75 points worth of optional tasks that you may choose to complete, so it is possible to earn up to 100/40 points on this assignment.

 > **WARNING:**
 >